AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Refer to the [error handling guide](../../concepts/error-handling.md) provided with the SDK documentation.
 It includes detailed information on understanding exceptions, accessing error metadata, and best practices for handling different types of errors.

+**Why do I see CORS errors only in Safari?**

+This may not be a true CORS issue.
+Safari has a known caching limitation where it does not create separate cache entries for GET requests across different domains.
+This can cause cached responses to be reused incorrectly, resulting in CORS errors.

+**Recommendation**

+- Test your flows on Safari.
+- Ensure proper cache headers are set.
+- When working with third-party integrations, share the relevant domains for whitelisting.

 <HorizontalLine />

 ## Support